Down 12.2% in 4 Weeks, Here's Why Gladstone Capital (GLAD) Looks Ripe for a Turnaround

 Why a Trend Reversal is Due for GLAD

-The heavy selling of GLAD shares appears to be in the process of exhausting itself, as indicated by its RSI reading of 27.75.
-So, the trend for the stock could reverse soon for reaching the old equilibrium of supply and demand.
+The RSI reading of 27.75 for GLAD is an indication that the heavy selling could be in the process of exhausting itself, so the stock could bounce back in a quest for reaching the old equilibrium of supply and demand.

-The RSI value is not the only factor that indicates a potential turnaround for the stock in the near term.
-On the fundamental side, there has been strong agreement among the sell-side analysts covering the stock in raising earnings estimates for the current year.
-Over the last 30 days, the consensus EPS estimate for GLAD has increased 1.4%.
+This technical indicator is not the only factor that calls for a potential rebound for the stock.
+There is a fundamental indicator as well.
+A strong agreement among sell-side analysts covering GLAD in raising earnings estimates for the current year has led to an increase in the consensus EPS estimate by 1.4% over the last 30 days.
 And an upward trend in earnings estimate revisions usually translates into price appreciation in the near term.

 Moreover, GLAD currently has a Zacks Rank #2 (Buy), which means it is in the top 20% of more than 4,000 stocks that we rank based on trends in earnings estimate revisions and EPS surprises.
 This is a more conclusive indication of the stock's potential turnaround in the near term.
 You can see the complete list of today's Zacks Rank #1 (Strong Buy) stocks here >>>> .